aceerez/Dokcer-App/README.md

 INSTALL App & components

-before runniing the script make sure you have the folowwing components:
+Download the files from github at: https://github.com/aceerez/Dokcer-App.git

-Run the App insatller using the bash command - " bash dockerAppInstall_Part1.sh " and follow the instoction. when finished, run " bash dockerAppInstall_Part2.sh " and follow the instoction. when finished, log out and than log in .
+Run the App insatller in Terminal using the bash command - " bash dockerAppInstall.sh " and follow the instoction. when finished, log out and than log in .
+NOTE: if get An error during installion "line 2 $' r' command not found" ,stop the instal using Ctrl+Z . this happaned

+If you get these Errors :
+                          E: Could not get lock /var/lib/dpkg/lock – open (11: Resource temporarily unavailable)
+                          E: Unable to lock the administration directory (/var/lib/dpkg/), is another process using it?
+That means that your APT service is ouccupid. restart your machin or wait it out
+NOTE: you can use this command to see APT in use.
+                                      ps aux | grep -i apt

 make sure that evrything is insatll corectly.

-if you enconter an error #****
-copy the conntent of the installers files to a new creatd file by you
+# Trubleshoting

+   Error                                                   sulotion

+B} Can't execut app from filemanger                          3)https://askubuntu.com/questions/761365/how-to-run-a-python-program-directly